-Madrid - the capital and largest city in Spain, as well as an important economic, political and cultural center of Europe.
-The city is located in the central part of the Iberian Peninsula on the river Manzanares.
+Madrid is the capital and largest city of Spain, as well as an important economic, political and cultural center of Europe.
+The city is located in the central part of the Iberian Peninsula on the Manzanares River.

-Excavations have revealed thatthe first settlements on the lands of today's Madrid and its surroundings existed in prehistoric times.
-In the course of the remains of settlements of the Celtic tribe karpetanov were also discovered, Roman villas, basil and three necropolis Visigoths.
-However, the first written mention of the existence of the city date back to here only the second half of the 9th century, and from that moment, in fact, decided to count the history of modern Madrid.
+The results of archaeological excavations have shown that the first settlements on the lands of today's Madrid and its surroundings existed in prehistoric times.
+During the work, the remains of the settlements of the Celtic tribe of the Carpetans, Roman villas, a basilica and three Visigoth necropolises were also discovered.
+Nevertheless, the first written mentions of the existence of the city here date back only to the second half of the 9th century and from that moment, in fact, it is customary to count the history of modern Madrid..

-In 1561 Philip II decided to postponecapital of the kingdom from Valladolid to Madrid, thus initiating its heyday and largely predetermined the further fate of the city.
-The next hundred years can be noted as one of the most intense periods of development in the history of Madrid, including its cultural growth (largely thanks to the recognized geniuses like Lope de Vega, Miguel de Cervantes, Diego Velazquez, Francisco de Quevedo, etc. ).
+In 1561, Philip II decided to move the capital of the kingdom from Valladolid to Madrid, thereby initiating its heyday and largely predetermining the future fate of the city.
+The next hundred years can be noted as one of the most intense periods of development in the history of Madrid, including its cultural growth (largely thanks to such recognized geniuses as Lope de Vega, Miguel de Cervantes, Diego Velazquez, Francisco de Queveda, etc. ).

-In 1808, the city invaded by Napoleon's troops, which led to the beginning of the Spanish Revolution, which ended in 1814, the victory of Spain.
-The struggle for independence led to some stagnation in the development of Madrid, but during the reign of Isabella II marked his rapid growth.
-Major changes in the architectural appearance of the city has undergone in the late 19th - early 20th centuries.
+In 1808, Napoleon's troops invaded the city, which led to the start of the Spanish Revolution, which ended in 1814 with the victory of Spain.
+The struggle for independence led to some stagnation in the development of Madrid, but already during the reign of Isabella II, its rapid growth was noted.
+The city underwent major changes in the architectural appearance in the late 19th - early 20th centuries.

-Today, Madrid is considered one of the mostbeautiful capitals of Europe with a mass of cultural and architectural attractions.
-One of the most popular and spectacular events in Madrid is undoubtedly tavromahii - the ancient name of the bullfight, or corrida, whose history dates back to the Bronze Age.
+Today Madrid is considered to be one of the most beautiful capitals in Europe with a host of cultural and architectural attractions.
+One of the most popular and spectacular events in Madrid is undoubtedly Tavromachia - the ancient name of bullfighting, or bullfighting, whose history dates back to the Bronze Age..

-- Madrid in the painting by Francisco Goya (1788)
+- Madrid in a painting by Francisco Goya (1788)

 - Royal Palace